RuiRomano/pbigtwmonitor/README.md

 ## Save GatewayProperties.txt

-Execute an manual [Export Logs](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-tshoot#collect-logs-from-the-on-premises-data-gateway-app) on the gateway and copy the the 'GatewayProperties.txt' file to the root folder of this solution
+Execute an manual [Export Logs](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-tshoot#collect-logs-from-the-on-premises-data-gateway-app) on the gateway and copy the the 'GatewayProperties.txt' file to the root folder of the scripts

 # Schedule Task